Prepare for Tomorrow

 Explore original research on topics such as the development from Rockfish Gap to Waynesboro, the role of surveyors in Augusta County, and Albemarle’s intriguing mysteries— including the lost town of New York, missing Civil War gold, and Swiss artist Frank Buchser’s visit.
 Learn about Monticello during the Civil War, the Levy family’s ownership, and the lives of free and enslaved people.
 The series concludes with the ten largest emancipations in Albemarle.
 This course offers a rare opportunity to uncover stories that shaped our region between 1790 and 1900.

-NEW!
-Preserving Memory at the Internet Archive
+Thanks for your interest in Preserving Memory at the Internet Archive with Mark Edwin Peterson!

 A great deal of the material available at the Internet Archive (archive.org) has been assembled by people with an interest in a certain topic.
 So, UFO records and community television can be found, along with institutional files.
 This class shows how to establish a presence at the Internet Archive and create a digital collection of materials significant for a particular group.
 This could be the Red Wing Music Festival or a Staunton Knitting Club.
 We will discuss how all communities deserve to be remembered and how adding material to the Internet Archive can be part of making that happen.